ChrstphrHll/npc_gen/students/Santyeg Kuskyn.md

 ---
 # Santyeg Kuskyn
 ### Description
-- Elf Rouge from Principality of the Palus Peoples
+- Elf Rouge from Beleriand
 - 1st year Assault student in Fiesn
 - shoulder length frizzy white hair that's well kept, Hazel eyes, and Brown skin
 - Is Self-critical and Cute, and has Humane as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes